 If you can’t stick in the mind of the consumers, a more effective competition will win them over.

 This is why it is important that everything they see and receive from the company to be related to one simple purpose.

 For example, keyword research can show you that writing an article about Pokémon GO will bring you more traffic on your blog than ever.

 If the purpose of the company has nothing to do with mobile gaming, your brand may earn recognition that day – but will have consequences in the long run by creating confusion.

-The safe path to ideal branding is to identify the correct route from the beginning and stick to it throughout time.
+The safe path to how Branding works is to identify the correct route from the beginning and stick to it throughout time.